 When the council has sufficient information, it will weight up all the facts, and what you and your neighbour say, and decide whether or not the hedge is causing a negative impact on your enjoyment of your garden and property.
 Note that this process can take at least three months, so patience is needed.

 If the council decides not to uphold your complaint, you will have a right of appeal to the independent Planning Inspectorate.
 However, an appeal must be lodged within 28 days of the date of the decision letter sent to you by your council.

 What happens if the council agrees with me?

 The council will write to your neighbour requiring remedial action within a certain timescale.
 This may mean reducing the height of the hedge, or trimming it to a certain level and maintaining it at that level.
-However, the council cannot order your neighbour to cut the hedge below three metres.

 Also note that the council cannot order the hedge to be completely removed.
 In addition, do not be tempted to cut or trim the hedge yourself (unless any overhangs your own land) because you could be committing an offence.

 How much will it cost to complain to the council?

 Fees vary between local authorities, and can be substantial – typically varying between £300 and £600.
 The fee helps encourage people to try to settle disputes between themselves, and helps deter vexatious complaints.